artkeller/CYFRAM/README.md

   real hardware via logic-analyzer capture, see `examples/FRAM_SPI_Example_2/logic/` and `examples/FRAM_I2C_Example_2/logic/` for the Legacy captures.
-- This is a demo-scale library, not qualified for safety-related or life-critical use.
+- This is a demo/hobby-scale library, not qualified for safety-related or life-critical use.
 See [`CRA_DISCLAIMER` section in `CRA.md`](./CRA.md) for the current legal scope assessment.
 - Vulnerability reporting: [`SECURITY.md`](./SECURITY.md).